piskvorky/gensim/docs/src/tut1.rst

 >>> print(new_vec) # the word "interaction" does not appear in the dictionary and is ignored [(0, 1), (1, 1)]

-The function :func:`doc2bow` simply counts the number of occurences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.
+The function :func:`doc2bow` simply counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.
 The sparse vector ``[(0, 1), (1, 1)]`` therefore reads: in the document `"Human computer interaction"`, the words `computer`